cucumber-attic/ruby-capybara-selenium-example/README.md

     # Windows
     SET http_proxy=http://your.proxy:8080

-If you have a separate proxy for htttps, define the `https_proxy` environment variable as well.
+If you have a separate proxy for https, define the `https_proxy` environment variable as well.